Asynchronousx/Client-Server-Chat-Service/README.md

 Additional:
 --------
+Made *mainly* for linux enviroinments.
+May not work on different platforms.
 If you would like to modify, add features, or just comment the application, feel free.

 written by *Asynchronousx*.